theRealAph/ScopeLocals/README.md

   support a more general model of communication than we usually need.
 Data is able to flow in either direction between a caller and called method.
 This generality may be needed for a few difficult cases.
-However, in the worst case, programming with thread local variables can lead to spaghetti-like dataflow.
+However, in the worst case, programming with thread-local variables can lead to spaghetti-like dataflow.
 The result is code whose structure is hard to discern, let alone maintain.

   In our example, what is really needed is a simple, one-way broadcast